 The recent Mickleborough vs. Achter case highlights how technology impacts contracts, emphasising the importance of clear communication in online dealings.
 It's a lesson for both businesses and individuals: be careful with emojis and digital symbols as they can have legal consequences.

 This case shows how misunderstandings can pop up in digital communication, even in everyday chats.
-It's crucial to create clear and legally binding agreements while still enjoying the benefits of modern tech.
+It's crucial to work with a legal expert to understand what makes a contract legally binding.

 To sum it up, whether it's a thumbs up, a handshake, or a fist bump, emojis have become a big part of our communication.
 This new way of talking in the modern world leaves a lot open to interpretation and context.